oVirt/ovirt-site/source/develop/release-management/features/infra/user-portal-permissions.html.md

 Permission checking will be done in two levels:

-1.Autorization - before executing the query: validating a user is administrator if the query is Admin query or if `isFiltered` is set to `false`.
+1. Authorization - before executing the query: validating a user is an administrator (i.e., has at least one administrator role) if the query is an Admin query or if `isFiltered` is set to `false`.
-2.Filtering -as part of the query execution: joining the "business logic" of the query to a permissions view, providing a single point of entry to managing permission logic.
+2. Filtering - as part of the query execution: joining the "business logic" of the query to a permissions view, providing a single point of entry to managing permission logic.

 ### `VdcQueryType` enum